Octopus Protocol (OPS) Price Up 4.1% Over Last 7 Days

-Octopus Protocol (OPS) traded 0.7% higher against the U.S. dollar during the 24 hour period ending at 14:00 PM E.T. on September 28th.
-During the last seven days, Octopus Protocol has traded 4.1% higher against the U.S. dollar.
-One Octopus Protocol coin can currently be bought for $0.0012 or 0.00000006 BTC on major cryptocurrency exchanges.
-Octopus Protocol has a total market cap of $32,520.31 and $26,148.00 worth of Octopus Protocol was traded on exchanges in the last 24 hours.
+Octopus Protocol (OPS) traded 0.7% higher against the U.S. dollar during the 1-day period ending at 15:00 PM ET on October 3rd.
+Over the last seven days, Octopus Protocol has traded up 4.1% against the U.S. dollar.
+One Octopus Protocol coin can currently be bought for about $0.0728 or 0.00000373 BTC on major exchanges.
+Octopus Protocol has a market cap of $0.00 and $26,148.00 worth of Octopus Protocol was traded on exchanges in the last day.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.